rutura/The-C-20-Masterclass-Source-Code/LECTURE_ORGANIZATION.md

         - Infinite loops
     3. Challenge: SFML Window.
 Add something to use loops

-8. Arrays: Reserved for low level usage
+8. Arrays: Reserved for low level usage [ADJUSTED]
       1. Arrays
          - declaration and initialization
          - size of arrays